 Business intelligence comes from data, so business intelligence software helps people and companies make better decisions.
 Each software uses data visualization, data mining, and other techniques to take large data sets and make them more manageable.

 If you had to manually review every piece of data collected by your company, your eyes would probably glaze over after about an hour.
-Business intelligence enables decision making by presenting complex data in charts, graphs, dashboards, reports, and other easy-to-read materials.
+Business and sales intelligence enables decision making by presenting complex data in charts, graphs, dashboards, reports, and other easy-to-read materials.

 Here’s why business intelligence is so important: